sjentsch/lsjDocs/Ch17/Ch17_Epilogue_3.rst

    make predictions about data we might observe in the future”.
 A lot of the issues in statistical inference arise because of the fact that we always expect the future to be similar to but a bit different from the past.
-Or, more generally, new data won’t be quite the same as old data.
+Or, more generally, new data will not be quite the same as old data.
 What we do, in a lot of situations, is try to derive mathematical rules that help us to draw the inferences that are most likely to be correct for new data, rather than to pick the statements that best describe old data.
-For instance, given two models A and B, and a data set X you collected today, try to pick the model that will best describe a new data set Y that you’re going to collect tomorrow.
+For instance, given two models A and B, and a data set X you collected today, try to pick the model that will best describe a new data set Y that you are going to collect tomorrow.
-   Sometimes it’s convenient to simulate the process, and that’s what cross-validation does.
+   Sometimes it is convenient to simulate the process, and that is what cross-validation does.
 What you do is divide your data set into two subsets, X1 and X2.
-Use the subset X1 to train the model (e.g., estimate regression coefficients, let’s say), but then assess the model performance on the other one X2.
+Use the subset X1 to train the model (e.g., estimate regression coefficients, let us say), but then assess the model performance on the other one X2.
 This gives you a measure of how well the model *generalises* from an old data set to a new one, and is often a better measure of how good your model is than if you just fit it to the full data set X.

--  **Robust statistics.** Life is messy, and nothing really works the way it’s supposed to.
-This is just as true for statistics as it is for anything else, and when trying to analyse data we’re often stuck with all sorts of problems in which the data are just messier than they’re supposed to be.
-Variables that are supposed to be normally distributed are not *actually* normally distributed, relationships that are supposed to be linear are not *actually* linear, and some of the observations in your data set are almost certainly junk (i.e., not measuring what they’re supposed to).
+-  **Robust statistics.** Life is messy, and nothing really works the way it is supposed to.
+This is just as true for statistics as it is for anything else, and when trying to analyse data we are often stuck with all sorts of problems in which the data are just messier than they are supposed to be.
+Variables that are supposed to be normally distributed are not *actually* normally distributed, relationships that are supposed to be linear are not *actually* linear, and some of the observations in your data set are almost certainly junk (i.e., not measuring what they are supposed to).
 All of this messiness is ignored in most of the statistical theory I developed in this book.
-   However, ignoring a problem doesn’t always solve it.
-Sometimes, it’s actually okay to ignore the mess, because some types of statistical tools are “robust”, i.e., if the data don’t satisfy your theoretical assumptions they nevertheless still work pretty well.
+   However, ignoring a problem does not always solve it.
+Sometimes, it is actually okay to ignore the mess, because some types of statistical tools are “robust”, i.e., if the data do not satisfy your theoretical assumptions they nevertheless still work pretty well.
 Other types of statistical tools are not robust, and even minor deviations from the theoretical assumptions cause them to break.
 Robust statistics is a